While Selenium IDE has been popular in the automated testing world, most teams using Selenium run into these problems:

 Rainforest QA lets anyone create (and maintain) tests in a matter of minutes whether they have a technical background or not.
 This means anyone from the product team can jump in and help as needed.

-To create (or edit) a test in Rainforest QA, you select a preset action (e.g. ‘click’, ‘fill’, or ‘observe’) then click and drag to select the element you want to apply the action to.
+To create (or edit) a test in Rainforest QA, you first select a preset action (e.g. ‘click’, ‘fill’, or ‘observe’).
+Then, in the virtual machine previewing your live app, click-and-drag to select the element you want to apply the action to.

 Watch this 2-minute video to see how easy it is to create your first test.